-Christina is a partner in the Actions Against the Police team.
+Christina is a partner in the Actions Against Public Authorities team.
 She specialises in civil claims against the State, in particular claims against the police, immigration detaining authorities and prisons.
 Christina regularly represents bereaved families at inquests following deaths in prisons, police custody and mental health detention.
 Christina has developed a particular expertise in assisting families whose relatives have been murdered within the high security prison estate.

 Christina is a member of the Police Action Lawyers Group and INQUEST Lawyers Group.